 Talk to a Peachtree Corners Workers Compensation Lawyer for Free Today

-Workers’ comp benefits are your right as an employee in Peachtree Corners.
+Workers’ compensation benefits are your right as an employee in Peachtree Corners.
 If you need help with your case, John Foy & Associates can assist you.
-We’ve encountered just about every situation in the past 20 plus years of working on workers’ comp cases, and we’re prepared to fight for your rights.
+We’ve encountered just about every situation in the past 20 plus years of working on workers’ compensation cases, and we’re prepared to fight for your rights.

 Schedule a FREE consultation with us today to discuss your case and how we can improve it.
 Call (404) 400-4000 or contact us online to get started with your FREE consultation today.